theerrorexpert/helpsyntax/README.md

 ```

 Your PR should in the description include the name of your product, a
-public URL for the product and all generated content.
+public URL for the product and all generated content, ideally create a
+README.md similar to other products.

 Thank you for contributing to **the.error.expert**